Academic Policies and Procedures

 A student who earns a cumulative grade point average below a 2.00 or fails to successfully complete at least 67% of the course work attempted while enrolled on academic warning will be placed on academic probation for the next semester of enrollment and must appeal to the Office of Financial Aid to regain financial aid eligibility.

-A student who earns a semester-based grade point average below a 2.00 or fails to successfully complete at least 67% of the course work attempted while enrolled on academic probation will be suspended for one semester and is no longer eligible to receive financial aid.
+A student who earns a cumulative grade point average below a 2.00 or fails to successfully complete at least 67% of the course work attempted while enrolled on academic probation will be suspended for one semester and is no longer eligible to receive financial aid.
 Upon readmission, a student will be placed on academic probation for the next semester enrolled.
 Students placed on academic suspension who have demonstrated Satisfactory Academic Progress (SAP) in their most recent enrolled term have the right to appeal the suspension to the Vice President for Academic Affairs and to request reinstatement of eligibility.

 Grade Point Average Computation